MariaIxchelArias/FinalProject/README.md

 3. Click the "Build" menu item and select "Build Solution."
 The software compiles the code and creates the EXE file.

-Select the "Run" button.
+4. Select the "Run" button.
 The compiler runs the executable file, so you can review the results of the C++

+# Built With
+AWS Cloud9 C++

+#Versioning
+Version 1 05/23/2019

+#Authors
+Maria Ixchel Arias Cruz, student at DVC Campus Pleasant Hill.
+COMSC 165-8271